 Burial: Douai Communal Cemetery Grave: D.1.
 Died of wounds (p.o.w.): 9 December 1914 Age: 35 Awards: Twice Mentioned in Despatches

-Personal: William was the son of William Morton Rich, of Mount Victoria, New South Wales, Australia.
-His mother was one of the 5 daughters of Australian politician, Sir Francis Bathurst Suttor (possibly Maria Jane – not confirmed).
+Personal: William was the son of William Morton Rich, of Mount Victoria, New South Wales, Australia, and Maria Jane (née Suttor), one of the 5 daughters of Australian politician, Sir Francis Bathurst Suttor.

 William was born in Geneva, Switzerland, on the 3rd August 1879, and educated at “The School,” Mount Victoria, New South Wales.
 He had one younger sister, Elsie Annie Ethel, also born in Geneva, in 1881.